 We offer scholarships to families with financial need who could benefit from our classes and programs.

 “With the financial help of the scholarship, my son is so excited to be able to participate, especially in drama and music.
 Isaac has become so much more joyful!”

-Paying by e-check: When you register for classes online, you will be asked for your bank account number and routing number.
-We will debit your account on the first day of class.
+Paying by e-check: When you register, we will ask for your bank account number and routing number.
+We will debit your account on the first day of the quarter.

-Paying by check: Write your check to “Seattle Children’s Hospital.”
+Paying by paper check: Write your check to “Seattle Children’s Hospital.”
 Put “Alyssa Burnett Adult Life Center” in the memo line.
-Bring your check in person or mail to:
+Bring your check in person or mail it to:

 Seattle Children’s Alyssa Burnett Adult Life Center

 19213 Bothell Way NE

 Bothell, WA 98011